Eighth day of Indigenous fuel price protests in Ecuador

 On Sunday, Ecuadoran police requisitioned an Indigenous cultural center in Quito to use as a base for protest monitoring.

-The center had sheltered thousands of Indigenous people during anti-government demonstrations in 2019 that left 11 dead and more than 1,000 injured but forced then-president Lenin Moreno to abandon plans to eliminate fuel subsidies.
+The center had sheltered thousands of Indigenous people during 2019 anti-government demonstrations that left 11 dead and more than 1,000 injured but forced then-president Lenin Moreno to abandon plans to eliminate fuel subsidies.

+The Salesian University, in the north of the capital, decided on Monday to "open the doors" of its facilities as a "zone of peace and humanitarian shelter" for the indigenous people and called "to stop actions and attitudes that interfere or alter the processes of dialogue and the search for solutions."

 Oil producer Ecuador has been hit by rising inflation, unemployment and poverty exacerbated by the coronavirus pandemic.